DjangoGirls/organizer-manual/faq/README.md

 **Q: Can I use the name Django Girls to make recurring meetups after my workshop?**

 A: It shouldn't be a problem but [ask](mailto:hello@djangogirls.org) for our permission first.
 We would prefer if you named your meetups "Django Girls meetup" to distinguish those from the regular workshop.
-Your meetup will need to be beginner friendly and have a Code of Conduct (you can use [our](https://djangogirls.org/pages/coc/) if you want).
+Your meetup will need to be beginner friendly, have a Code of Conduct (you can use [our](https://djangogirls.org/pages/coc/) if you want) and be free.
 Don't forget to add your event in our [meetup page](https://djangogirls.org/community/meetups)!

 ## Django Girls in general